jeffpar/pcjs.v1/disks/pc/windows/2.0x/README.md

 This Windows/386 release was finalized in September 1987, predating [Windows 2.03](/disks/pc/windows/2.03/) by several months.

-Directory listings of the three 1.2Mb distribution diskettes are provided below.
+Directory listings of the three 1.2Mb Microsoft Windows/386 2.01 distribution diskettes are provided below.

+In the [COMPAQ DeskPro 386](/devices/pc/machine/compaq/deskpro386/vga/2048kb/) machine below, you can run `WIN86` to start Windows in real-mode, or `WIN386` to start Windows in V86-mode.

 {% include machine.html id="deskpro386" %}